faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 }
 ```

-This code causes a crash because a semaphore was manually released whilst we were waiting on it.
+This code causes a crash because a semaphore\index{semaphore} was manually released whilst we were waiting on it.

 When it runs on iOS on ARM hardware we get the crash,
 ```